Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 ### Replay a message

 If you used the [Particular Platform Installer](/platform/installer/) to install MSMQ, you should already have the [ServiceControl](/servicecontrol/) and [ServicePulse](/servicepulse/) tools installed.

-To check for these tools:

- * Load the ServiceControl API at [http://localhost:33333/api](http://localhost:33333/api).
-If a JSON response is returned, ServiceControl is running.
- * Load the ServicePulse application at [http://localhost:9090/](http://localhost:9090/).
-If a web application is displayed, ServicePulse is running.
- * If either tool is not installed, [reinstall the Particular Service Platform](/platform/installer/).
+You may want to re-run the Platform Installer and ensure that the checkboxes for ServiceControl and ServicePulse are already checked, and install them if necessary.

 Once these tools are installed and running, you can attempt to replay a message: